Chris Maragos: Philadelphia Eagles

 On March 12, 2014, Maragos signed a three-year, $4 million contract with the Philadelphia Eagles.
 On December 6, 2015, his blocked punt was returned for a touchdown in Philadelphia's 35–28 upset win over the New England Patriots.

 On November 17, 2016, Maragos signed a three-year, $6 million contract extension with $2.45 million guaranteed through the 2019 season.

 On October 19, 2017, Maragos was placed on injured reserve after suffering a knee injury in Week 6 against the Carolina Panthers.
 It would be the final game of his career.
 Without Maragos, the Eagles went on to win Super Bowl LII against the New England Patriots 41–33, earning Maragos his second Super Bowl ring.
 Maragos was placed on the physically unable to perform list to start the 2018 season while recovering from the knee injury.
 On February 22, 2019, Maragos was released by the Eagles.
 On July 16, 2019, Maragos announced his retirement from the NFL.
 In February 2023, Maragos was awarded $43.5 million in damages after he filed a negligence suit against doctors responsible for treating his 2017 injury.

 Personal life

-Maragos is an American of Greek descent.
+Maragos is an American of Greek and Italian descent.

-Maragos' brother Troy is an Assistant Pastor at Capitol Hill Baptist Church, in Washington D.C.
+Maragos' brother Troy is the Senior Pastor at Racine Bible Church in Racine, Wisconsin.

 Maragos married Serah (née West) on April 9, 2010.
-They are parents to three children, Micah (born 2011) Mason (born 2014) and Cambria.
+They are parents to three children.